 a 3D coordinator is designated for any operation to manage airspace sharing between the various means involved (helicopter, UAS ...);

-limitation to VLOS flight for intervention, maximum radius of 1 km (altitude less than 150 meters)
+limitation to VLOS flight for intervention, maximum radius defined depending on the urban or rural scenario(altitude less than 120 meters taking into account current EC regulation )

-a 10 km radius for aerial surveillance by civil security.

 Typical missions

 The dominant use of UAS is to provide aerial views for the surveillance of zones, events or interventions, search for information (facial identification, reading license plates ...) or prior recognition, in support of operational decisions, which contribute to the safety and efficiency of the interventions of the various services.